 - receive information on victim/survivor advocate support,

-- be notified of options/accomodations for changing academic and living situations, and
+- be notified of options/accommodations for changing academic and living situations, and

 - appeal the decision of the hearing party (sex or gender situations only).